 The Downside of Clip-on Earrings

-If you are annoyed of magnetic earrings because they are painful and make your ears sour after a while.
-Then clip on earrings won’t suit you either.
+Suppose you are annoyed with magnetic earrings because they are painful and make your ears sour after a while.
+Then clip-on earrings won’t suit you either.

 Therefore, if keeping an earring stuck well in place is your primary concern, then clip-on earrings are for you.
 However, if you are concerned about the discomfort and pain associated with these earrings, then magnetic earrings would probably work better for you.